Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ```

 ### Fields: dates
 * Dates are entered into SpiraPlan as UTC and at midday.
+Please make sure that your Spira instance and the device you are running Excel are set to the same timezone, to avoid having date mismatches.
+In Spira, go to your profile page, then 'Regional Settings' to change your displaying timezone.
+You can also change this configuration at the system level, under System > General Settings > Default Timezone (admin user is required).

 ### Fields: multi-select lists
 * Some fields in SpiraPlan let you select multiple items from a list.
 Spreadsheets do not allow this functionality
-* When data is sent from SpiraPlan to the spreadsheet, only the first list value selected in Spira (if multiple are selected) will be displayed in the spreadsheet
+* When data is sent from SpiraPlan to the spreadsheet, the value you first selected from the list for that field (if multiple are selected) will be displayed in the spreadsheet
 * When sending data to SpiraPlan you will only be able to select one value

 ### Other actions you can do on this page